HPSO & the Garden Conservancy Open Day Tour

-The theme of this year's tour is "A Unique Journey: From Plant Collections to Urban Food Sourcing".
+The theme of the tour for 2013 is "A Unique Journey: From Plant Collections to Urban Food Sourcing".
 The tour will be in the Lake Oswego/West Linn areas just south of Portland.
 Five beautiful gardens and a clematis botanical collection are featured:

 You will have the opportunity to purchase raffle tickets for fabulous garden art at several gardens.
 Raffle proceeds will benefit the HPSO grants program directly.

 The tour will occur on Saturday, June 29, 2013 from 10am to 4pm.

 Entry is $5 per person per garden on the day of the event.
 You can purchase tickets "by the book" and get 6 tickets for $25, which is a savings of $5.
 Tickets have no expiration date and can be used at any Garden Conservancy open garden anywhere in the United States.
 Buy a book of tickets online here.

 Tuttle Garden: A plant collector’s dream, there are over 200 clematis, fuchsias, hydrangeas, peonies, hellebores and poppies around the house on this 1-¾ acre garden.
 Structure of the beds is enhanced by the use of evergreen trees, shrubs and Chinese red trellises.
 There is an eye-popping 100’ front border and a large collection of fruit trees, fruit bearing plants and a large vegetable garden .